Raoult's Law vs Henry's Law — Reducing Material Loss from NCG Emissions

 $$ P_i = x_i \cdot P_i^0 $$

-(P_i) partial vapor pressure of component (i) in the vapor phase
+• Pi: partial vapor pressure of component i

-(P_i^0) saturated vapor pressure of pure component (i) at the same temperature
+• Pi0: saturated vapor pressure of pure component i at system temperature

 Example

-The saturated vapor pressure of pure ethanol at 25 °C is 0.08 atm.
+The saturated vapor pressure of pure ethanol is 0.08 atm.

 1.2 Henry’s Law

-Henry’s Law describes the solubility of a gas in a liquid at equilibrium.
-It is applicable to dilute gas components dissolved in liquids.
+Henry’s Law describes the equilibrium solubility of a dilute gas in a liquid.

 Mathematical expression: